Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 Smartling gives you the option to upload files for translation and create a job for them in one action.
 This function was created primarily for [Requesters](){: .cc-active} - users with a limited permission set - but is also available to Account Owners and Project Managers.

 Each file uploaded to a files job will be given the Job name as a [namespace](){: .cc-active}.
 This means that strings will be shared between files in the same job.
-If you have the string 'Hello' in three files in your Job, you will only need to translate it once.
+If you have the string ‘Hello’ in three files in your Job, you will only need to translate it once.

 > Files jobs cannot be edited once they are created, so you may wish to Upload your files separately and add the strings to a job if you want to be able to add more locales or strings to the job later.
 If you do make a Files job, check that it is complete and correct before your click **Create**.

 To create a new Files job go to **Content &gt; Jobs**, and click **Add Job &gt; Job for New Files**.

-From the dialog, give your job a name, due date and description, choose your languages, then click&nbsp;**Upload File** and browse to your file.
+From the dialog, give your job a name, due date and description, choose your languages, then click **Upload File** and browse to your file.
 You can upload multiple files.
-Check that all files and languages are correct, then click&nbsp;**Create**.
+Check that all files and languages are correct, then click **Create**.

 ![](/uploads/versions/smartling___translation_jobs-1---x----1346-1266x---.png)